 The Nimitz Marine Facility (MarFac) is the home port and technical support center for the Scripps oceanographic research fleet.
-MarFac can berth up to seven ships at a time, plus the research platform FLIP, along our 110-meter finger pier and 85-meter quay wall, with complete support for cold-iron berthing including power, potable water, telecoms, broadband, and other vital utilities.
+MarFac can berth up to seven ships at a time, plus the research platform FLIP, along our 110-meter finger pier and 85-meter quay wall, with complete support for cold-iron berthing including power, potable water, telecoms, broadband, and other key utilities.

-Please note that access to the waterfront areas at the Nimitz Marine Facility is restricted.
+Access to the waterfront areas at the Nimitz Marine Facility is restricted.
 For more information, check out access restrictions at the Nimitz Marine Facility.

 R/V Robert Gordon Sproul operated continuously for 15 months on 100% renewable diesel fuel sourced from non-fossil feedstocks, demonstrating our ability to operate vessels using sustainably-produced fuels that add no net CO2 to the atmosphere.
 Read more.